 For each additional child or dependent, just add one to the number of allowances based on the the example above.

 Someone is claiming me as their dependent, how many do I claim?

-Claim Zero: If you are being claimed as someone’s dependent, you should claim 0.
+Claim Zero: If you are being claimed as someone’s dependent, you should not be claiming any allowances.

-If you forgot to file taxes from a previous year and curious if you had too much or too little tax withheld based on your W-4 from that prior year, you can file online now.
-Filing taxes on PriorTax is a straightforward and quick process.
-Why not start filing now?
+If you forgot to file taxes from a previous year and are curious if you had too much or too little tax withheld based on your W-4 from that prior year, you can file online now with PriorTax.